msg-byu/enumlib/support/DEVELOPMENT.md

 concentration range of colors was allowed and every color was allowed on every site.
-This was not efficient for cases where the concentrations were fixed (or limited to a small range) or where some colors were to allowed on some sites.
+This was not efficient for cases where the concentrations were fixed (or limited to a small range) or where some colors were not allowed on some sites.
 In principle, one could do the "full" enumeration problem and discard those configurations that violated site restrictions or that were outside the desired concentrations.
 But with a little thinking it's clear that this is